ad-sw/MapByFun/README.md

     - [X] View friends (R)
     - [X] Unfriend friends    (D)
   + Additional Site Features:
+    - [X] Search Bar 1: users can search their own routes on their routes page.
+    - [X] Search Bar 2: users can search their friends by first or last name on the Community > Friends dashboard page.
+    - [X] Search Bar 3: users can search other users by first or last name on the Community > Find Friends dashboard page.
+    - [X] Search Bar 4: users can search both friends and other users by first or last name on the Community > All Users dashboard page.
+    - [X] Search Bar 5: users can search a friend's routes on their friend's user profile page.
     - [X] In the community tab, logged in users may view their friends, users to add as friends, and a combined list of the two (friends and other users).
 Users may also click on any person's name to view their profile and a high level overview of their routes/site activity.
 For privacy reasons, only if the user is a friend can they then view their routes.